Monday, March 27, 2017

 · Audiobooks are an excellent way for a whole family to enjoy a story on road trips.
 As a family, you will share in the thrills, mystery, suspense, fear, and humor.

 · Audiobooks allow for creative multitasking.
-Occasionally, try taking an audio book out on family walks through the park.
+Occasionally, try taking an audiobook out on family walks through the park.
 Or even listen to one while you do chores.

 As discussed in our colorful book diet blog, balance is key.
 Don’t forget about traditional reading methods, but have fun trying out these options with the children in your lives.
 You might be surprised by how much you enjoy reading with your ears.